 The difference between discrete and continuous attributes

-Explain normalization and the different approaches
+Explain normalization and the different approaches and when to use what

 What feature engineering is